liquality/documentation/_posts/2019-11-13-installation.md

 Following the above, you should now have your very own instance of the liquality swap interface up and running on your system.
 We have also provided a packaged solution which can be downloaded from [the liquality launcher repository](https://github.com/liquality/liquality-launcher/releases).

-## Automated Agent
+## Installing the liquality automated agent

-In this section we will guide you through the steps to invoke a liquality automated agent which allows for hosting a market making agent that generate quotes, and processes swap requests without any manual intervention.
+In this section we will guide you through the steps to install and run a liquality automated agent.
+The agent allows for market making, generation and management of orders, and processes swap requests without the need for manual processing.

 ### Pre-requisite